deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 Several of us avoid flying and some are involved in FFF or adjacent activities.
 If we gather somewhere remote then usually for weeks rather than days, and without seeking much publicity.
+We try to avoid constant busyness and urgency as it prevents enjoyable collaboration.
+We aim to arrange ourselves [reliably and empathically](community-standards) and keep dates and clocktime scheduling to a minimum.

 Currently, there is around a dozen weekly committers to our repositories, with a bit more than half of them receiving funding